-Weight Conversion Guide: From Kilograms to Pounds (and Everything Else)
+Weight Conversion Guide: From Kilograms to Pounds

-If you’re also tracking your health, you can combine this tool with our BMI Calculator, Calorie Calculator and Body Fat Calculator.
+This weight converter removes that headache.
+Type a value in any unit and you'll instantly see the matching numbers in kilograms, grams, pounds, ounces, stones, metric tons and US tons — all in one place.
+If you're also tracking your health, combine this with our BMI Calculator, Calorie Calculator and Body Fat Calculator.
 For other day-to-day maths, try the Percentage Calculator or Length Converter.

-Metric vs. Imperial Weight Units (Quick Overview)
+Metric vs. Imperial Weight Units

 - 1 kilogram (kg) = 1,000 grams (g)